Western Illinois University: Macomb Campus

 If a traveler stays at a hotel where the hotel rate exceeds the allowable rate, a Lodging Exception form must be completed and approved by the appropriate vice president.
+The lodging exception amount is the difference between the room rate before taxes and the allowable rate for the area.
 Provided the respective vice president approves the exception, the traveler will be reimbursed for the full amount of the lodging.
 A copy of a brochure or a meeting registration form which indicates the hotel in which the meeting was held is acceptable documentation in place of a Lodging Exception form.

 Lodging exceptions are compiled, presented, and approved quarterly by the Higher Education Travel Control Board.
 Should the Higher Education Travel Control Board choose to disallow lodging exceptions, the traveler will be responsible for reimbursing the University.

 Travel period must be overnight or in excess of 18 hours to qualify for per diem.

 In-state rate is $7.00 per quarter day and out-of-state rate is $8.00 per quarter day.Quarter days are as follows:

 - 12:00 midnight - 6am

 Travel of 18 hours or less during the same calendar day or when a night's lodging is not required.

 |Lunch||no allowance||no allowance|

 |Dinner - must return at or after 7pm||$17.00||$19.00|